SSD vs HDD: Which is better?

 • HDDs are slower but cheaper.

-An SSD or solid-state drive is significantly faster than its HDD counterpart due to the way the SSD stores, reads, and writes data.
+An SSD or solid-state drive is significantly faster than its HDD counterpart due to the way an SSD stores, reads, and writes data.
 An SSD takes information and stores it electronically, which allows data to be written and retrieved with exceptional speed.

 HDDs by comparison store information by writing to and reading from a spinning disk.
 This operation is performed by a mechanical arm which physically moves backwards and forwards as the disk rotates.
 The problem with this design is that the arm can only read whatever is immediately beneath the arm on the disk.
-An SSD doesn’t have this limitation, and is able to access all of the stored data immediately without waiting for a physical component to rotate to the correct place.
+An SSD doesn’t have this limitation, and is able to access all of the stored data immediately without waiting for a physical component to rotate to the correct location.

 Should I upgrade to an SSD?